santacsj/basicassembler64/README.md

 ### Commands

 `l <device>`
-: load SEQ file from device, device will be 8 if not provided
+: load SEQ file from device, device will be 8 if not provided, can not load if there is text in memory, use `n`

 `s <device>`
 : save to a SEQ on device, device will be 8 if not provided